desalegna/MMALVIZ/README.md

 Users must give appropriate credit, provide a link to the license, and indicate if changes were made.
 Code in this repository is licensed as described in [LICENSE](./LICENSE).

-MalImg is a third-party dataset and is not covered by this repository's license; refer to its original source for licensing and usage terms.

 ## Ethical Considerations